 Shingles infection can cause

 - A painful rash (of fluid filled blisters in one area of the body)

-Sometimes shingles affects the eye or the skin around the eye, this can cause severe pain or even blindness.
+Sometimes shingles affects your eyes or the skin around your eyes, this can cause you severe pain or at worst, even blindness.

-After the rash has gone some older people have ongoing pain, which can last 6 -12 months, for some older people even longer.
+After the rash has gone some older people have ongoing pain, which can last 6 -12 months, for others this can last even longer.

 The pain of shingles

 The pain is often described as a burning sensation, stabbing or throbbing.
 It can be severe and is difficult to treat.
 Long term pain is more likely in older people.